 Since both Simple Green All-Purpose Cleaner and hard water mineral scale are alkaline, we recommend using acidic white vinegar to remove mineral scale buildup inside your coffee maker.

-- Fill reservoir.
-Fill the machine's reservoir with equal parts white vinegar and water, and place a paper filter into the empty filter basket.
+- Fill the water reservoir.
+Fill the coffee machine's reservoir with equal parts white vinegar and water, and place a paper filter into the empty filter basket.

 - Brew halfway and let it sit.
 Position the pot in place and brew the vinegar solution halfway.
 Turn the machine off and let it sit for half an hour.

 - Finish brewing.
-After 30 minutes, turn the coffee maker back on and finish the brew.
+After 30 minutes, turn the coffee maker back on and finish the brewing cycle.
 Dump the pot of vinegar and water.

-- Rinse with clean water.
+- Rinse with fresh water.
 Rinse the machine by putting in a new filter and brewing a full pot of plain water.
 Repeat.

 - Air dry.
 After two brews with water only, leave the reservoir's lid open to allow it to dry completely.